Cranial-XIX/metric-residual-network/README.md

 ./run_all.sh
 ```

-## 3. Checkpoints of trained models
+## 3. Logs and checkpoints of trained models
-For the convenience of future research, you can download all pretrained checkpoints from [here](https://drive.google.com/file/d/1SjzP4Oezt-CZVQ_5BPx5NoI0UIi6YEnl/view?usp=sharing) and
+For the convenience of future research, you can download all pretrained checkpoints/logs from [here](https://drive.google.com/file/d/1SjzP4Oezt-CZVQ_5BPx5NoI0UIi6YEnl/view?usp=sharing) and
-unzip it into ```result``` folder and put it under this repo.
+unzip and put it under this repo.
 Then you can use plot.py to reproduce
-the 2 main figures about on the 12 Fetch environments.
+the 2 main figures about the results on the 12 Fetch environments.

 ## 4. Citations
 If you find our work interesting or the repo useful, please consider citing [this paper](https://arxiv.org/abs/2208.08133.pdf):